c2dc/AB-TRAP/2_Bonafide dataset/README.md

 $ ./3_random_pcap.sh
 ```

+_NOTE: If you are using this framework not in stateless approach (packet granularity), this step of random sampling must not be performed, because the stateful approach (flow features) would be impacted._

 # Generate **Bonafide** dataset

 Finally, to generate the **bonafide** dataset as a csv file, perform the following: